Laser

 Per Full Spectrum:

 Just remove all the small button head screws that hold down the silver aluminum bottom.
 Don't remove the big black screws that hold down the corner brackets.
-Avoid stripping screws when removing them.
-Reinstall the screws by pushing the installed t-nuts using a paper clip through the slots cut in the bottom.
-Both reinstalling and removing is much easier if you flip it upside down to see what you are doing.

 From another user: